python/mypy/docs/source/existing_code.rst

 Finally, mypy allows fine-grained control over specific import following behaviour.
-It's very easy to silently shoot yourself in the foot when playing around with these, so this is as a last resort.
+It's very easy to silently shoot yourself in the foot when playing around with these, so this should be a last resort.
 For more details, look :ref:`here <follow-imports>`.

 Prioritise annotating widely imported modules